ericpengJoJo/the-game-of-life/README.md

 ### Day 1

-After some researches and played arround with other developers' Game of Life project online, it remind me of my experience in biology class when I observed living cells through a microscope and how I need to record the pattern of activity from those living cells.
-While it was fascinating to observe, but it also can be quite boring for people that aren't into biology and cannot tell the difference on what they are looking at.
-For Conway's Game of Life, I think the biggest issue is that it might not be an appealing game for people that aren't developers despite it can create so many patterns of life forms through cellular automation.
-In order to learn more about their perspective, I decide to get some feedback from friends that aren't developers.
+After some research and experimenting with other developers' Game of Life projects online, I was reminded of my experience in biology class, observing living cells through a microscope and recording their patterns of activity.
+While it was fascinating to observe, it can also be quite boring for people who aren't into biology and cannot distinguish what they are looking at.
+For Conway's Game of Life, I think the biggest issue is that it might not be an appealing game for people who aren't developers, despite it being able to create so many patterns of life forms through cellular automation.
+To learn more about their perspective, I decided to get some feedback from friends who aren't developers.

-Originally, I feel the game might not be appealing because of lack of guideline for the new players.
-Many examples I saw are just one big grid table with button to play and reset.
-After getting feedback from my friends, my assumption is further proven right and they cannot even tell what's going on despite all the living cells are running wild on screen.
-How do they enjoy the game when they cannot even understand anything on screen?
-This is also when I got my first idea.
-Maybe I can change the color of stable pattern living forms during the automation, so player can tells the difference between a living cell and a life form.
+Originally, I felt the game might not be appealing due to a lack of guidelines for new players.
+Many examples I saw were just one big grid table with buttons to play and reset.
+After getting feedback from my friends, my assumption was further proven right as they couldn't even tell what was happening despite all the living cells running wild on the screen.
+How can they enjoy the game when they cannot understand anything on the screen?
+This is when I got my first idea: maybe I can change the color of stable pattern life forms during the automation, so players can tell the difference between a living cell and a life form

 <details open>
 <summary>
  Snapshot Feature
 </summary> <br />
-After implement the basic Game of Life and gain deeper understanding of the iteration structure, I realized the execution of my first idea might not be so simple due to my lack of consideration on the potential workload of this iteration and it has to be run every second during automation.
-It might be possible if I just want the function to verify one or two life form every seconds, but what happen there are 15 or more life forms need to be verfiy in every seconds.
-I cannot even imagine the potential performance issue waiting ahead of me.
-For the limit amount of time I have, I need to have a feature that is more suitable in this case and at the same time, it wouldn't diverse too far from my initial vision.
-This is when the idea Pokemon Snap come into the picture.
+After implementing the basic Game of Life and gaining a deeper understanding of the iteration structure, I realized that the execution of my first idea might not be so simple due to my lack of consideration of the potential workload of this iteration, which has to run every second during automation.
+It might be possible if I just want the function to verify one or two life forms every second, but what happens when there are 15 or more life forms that need to be verified every second?
+I cannot even imagine the potential performance issues that would arise.
+Given the limited amount of time I have, I need to develop a feature that is more suitable for this scenario and, at the same time, doesn't diverge too far from my initial vision.
+This is when the idea of Pokémon Snap came into the picture.

-When observe Game of Life automation, I realized there are many life forms that only stay alive for a short period of time before they disappear and it almost like how the player only has limit of time to take a picture of pokemon appear on the screen before they run away in Pokemon Snap.
-I also realized pausing the game also can be resemble if player taking a picture.
-This also mean I only need to run this verification function when user pause the game.
-They are just work so well together and I instantly approve myself on the idea.
+When observing the Game of Life automation, I realized there are many life forms that only stay alive for a short period of time before they disappear.
+This is similar to how the player in Pokémon Snap only has a limited amount of time to take a picture of a Pokémon before it runs away.
+I also realized that pausing the game can resemble the player taking a picture.
+This means I only need to run this verification function when the user pauses the game.
+They work so well together, and I instantly approved this idea.

 </details>